What can a pharmacist do for your parent?

 Hospital pharmacists are responsible for patients’ prescriptions, dispensing medicines as part of treatment plans prescribed by the attending medical staff.

 Since 2002 pharmacists have had the power to prescribe medicine to patients helping them to avoid revisiting their doctors to renew prescriptions.
-There are 2 types of prescribers – independent and supplementary – who’re able to continue your parent’s clinical care after diagnosis.
+There are various types of prescribers – independent and supplementary – who’re able to continue your parent’s clinical care after diagnosis.

 Pharmacists can prescribe any medicine within their competence as well as some controlled medicines for which your parent is likely to be asked for proof of identity before they can collect them.
 Parents aged 60 and over should receive their prescriptions free of charge on the NHS.